blank1729/blog/content/posts/must-have-linux-software.md

 ---
-title: "Must Have Linux Software"
+title: "My Linux Setup"
 date: 2022-04-11T16:28:59+05:30
-draft: true
+draft: false
 ---

 Here are some of my favorite Linux software I use regularly.